Cray-HPE/docs-csm/operations/kubernetes/Recover_from_Postgres_WAL_Event.md

 error: could not get write-ahead log end position from server: ERROR:  invalid segment number
 ```

+13. In order to persist any Postgres PVC storage volume size changes, it is necessary that this change also be made to the customer-managed customizations.yaml file.
+See the Postgres PVC Resize information in the [Post Install Customizations](../Post_Install_Customizations.md#postgres_pvc_resize).

 <a name="dump"></a>
 ### Dump the data